If you want to build a WordPress blog today, this is one of the most comprehensive and up-to-date how-tos for beginners you’ll ever find online.

 Yes, there is a free WordPress blogging platform where you can build and host your website.

-And there is a self-hosted WordPress platform where you control your website management and ownership.
+There is a self-hosted WordPress platform where you control your website management and ownership.

 The option you choose depends on your business needs and goals.
 There is no right or wrong choice here; it depends on your digital marketing goal.